webpwnized/cryptography/README.md

                         For example a 2 X 2 matrix could be 1, 2, 3, 4

 **Optional arguments:**

-  -h, --help            show this help message and exit -d, --determinant     Calculate the determinant of the matrix modulo
+    -h, --help            show this help message and exit -d, --determinant     Calculate the determinant of the matrix modulo MODULUS.
-                        MODULUS.
 Answer will be in Z-MODULUS.
     -id, --inverse-determinant
                         Calculate the inverse of the determinant of the matrix modulo MODULUS.
 Answer will be in Z-MODULUS.
-  -t, --transpose       Calculate the transpose of the matrix modulo MODULUS -mi, --minors         Calculate the minors of the matrix modulo MODULUS -c, --cofactors       Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct         Calculate the adjunct of the matrix modulo MODULUS -i, --inverse         Calculate the inverse of the matrix modulo MODULUS -all, --all           Calculate the determinant, inverse determinant,
-                        transpose, adjunct and inverse of the matrix modulo MODULUS.
-Same as -id -dai -phi, --count-invertible-matrices
+    -t, --transpose       Calculate the transpose of the matrix modulo MODULUS -mi, --minors         Calculate the minors of the matrix modulo MODULUS -c, --cofactors       Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct         Calculate the adjunct of the matrix modulo MODULUS -i, --inverse         Calculate the inverse of the matrix modulo MODULUS -all, --all           Calculate the determinant, inverse determinant, transpose, adjunct and inverse of the matrix modulo MODULUS.
+Same as -id -dai
+    -phi, --count-invertible-matrices
                         Calculate the number of invertible matrices of size INPUT modulo MODULUS.
     -v, --verbose         Enables verbose output
     -m MODULUS, --modulus MODULUS
                         Modulus.
 Default is 256.

 **Calculate Matrix, Determinant of Matrix, Inverse of the determinant of Matrix, Transpose Matrix, Minors Matrix, Cofactors Matrix, Adjunct Matrix and Inverse Matrix (mod 26)**

+**Matrix: 1 4 3 7**

 `python maitred.py -all --modulus=26 --verbose 1,4,3,7`

+**Matrix: 2 5 9 5**

+`python maitred.py -all --modulus=26 --verbose 2,5,9,5`

 **Calculate number of invertible matrices of size 2x2 with respect to modulo 6**